 I have recently set off down the path of achieving one of my lifelong dreams, and I battle the fear of success daily.

 What does it mean to fear success?
 Don’t we all want to be successful?
-The answer lies in the wiring of our human nature.

-But success is often found outside of these parameters and requires some tenacity (and a lot of work) to achieve.
+But success is often found outside these parameters and requires some tenacity (and a lot of work).

 Sometimes we shy away from success because we worry that we will turn into someone else along the way there.

-“Only those who dare to fail greatly can ever achieve greatly.” – Robert F. Kennedy
+“Only those who dare to fail greatly can achieve greatly.” – Robert F. Kennedy.

 Stopping the fear of success and achieving everything you want

-I wasn’t sure what kind (but I was enrolled in a journalism program at USF), and I don’t even know that it mattered to me what I wrote.
+I wasn’t sure what kind (but I was enrolled in a journalism program at USF), and I didn’t even know it mattered to me what I wrote.

 “Fear of success is far more dangerous than fear of failure because the subconscious mind works to prevent that which it fears.

 Real success comes with change (and uncertainty)